Why Weed Makes Some People Anxious

 It felt like I was hit by a freight train.
 Nearly two hours after eating a weed brownie, everything suddenly started to spin.
 My vision grew blurry and my hands began to shake.
 It almost felt like an out-of-body experience.

 Truth be told, I had never experienced a panic attack or anxiety of such magnitude before.
 Every passing minute felt more like an hour.
-I laid on my bedroom floor and turned on soft music, hoping to fall asleep.
+I lay on my bedroom floor and turned on soft music, hoping to fall asleep.
 But instead, my mind continued to race with extraordinary speed.

 My experience that night was a little surprising, to say the least.
 After all, so many of us consume cannabis in search of mental relaxation and well-being.
 But if you spend enough time around weed, chances are you know someone just like me, a person that loses their mind because it makes them paranoid or fills them with anxiety.
 Maybe that person has even been you.
 But why does this occur?